realumhelp/Creality-K1-and-K1-Max_wiki/Fix-issue-with-Input-Shaper.md

 ## How to fix that

+- Open `gcode_macro.cfg` file:

-- On original Fluidd Web Interface go to `Configuration` and open `gcode_macro.cfg` file.
+   - On original Fluidd Web Interface go to `Configuration` icon on the left side.
+   - On original Mainsail Web Interface go to `Machine` tab on the left side.

 - Search macro named `[gcode_macro AUTOTUNE_SHAPERS]` and comment line `variable_autotune_shapers: 'ei'` like that: